 WordPress is one of the easiest application to use for a blogging website.
 The application is free to use but though it gives its users their own domain name and hosting plans, it is too expensive.
 Also, I feel it won’t look professional because the domain name comes with .wordpress.com.

 My suggestion is to get yourself a domain name and hosting from a service provider or do your own hosting and connect it with WordPress application.

-Right now this website is hosted on a shared server given by GoDaddy.
+Right now this website is hosted on a shared hosting by GoDaddy.
 I feel it is worth the money spent.
 Though I am having an affiliate with Hostgator and my other website www.residentreporter.com is hosted in Hostgator, I would suggest you go with GoDaddy.
 It is simple to use and after having interacted with both Hostgator and GoDaddy customer support, I would say GoDaddy’s team is far better in service and they were more professional in handling customers.

 Of course, there are few drawbacks while using this shared hosting.
 Godaddy allows only 150 users at a time to your website, while Hostgator allows about 30k visitors per month after that you have to change your plan.
 These shared hostings are handled by the hosting team.

 Another problem is that with these shared hosting plans, be it with GoDaddy or Hostgator or blue host, you don’t know the other websites your hosting is shared with.
 For instance, every website has an IP address and suppose the IP address of your website is shared with an adult content website, then because of this blacklisted website, your website seo score is affected.

 Hosting providers give a virtual private server and dedicated servers for a higher cost.
 This can handle higher traffic than a shared hosting.

 If you want to switch from a shared hosting to a VPS or dedicated hosting you will need a full-time developer incurring further expense.